ksskreddy/DeeperRenameField/README.md

    It has two properties to be configured

          1. rename.fieldname -> A dotted String representing full path to field whose name to be changed
-         2. rename.newname. -> New Name for the field.
+         2. rename.newname  -> New Name for the field.

 ## How to Compile
    - It is a maven project.Compile using